Alkeops/It-s-not-another-package/README.md

 ##### Step 2

-The accounts don't exist unless they have a minimum balance of 1 XLM; you can use the friendbot.
+The accounts don't exist unless they have a minimum balance of 1 XLM; you can use the friendbot to test accounts.
 Obviously, you need funds in some account to then create accounts from it

 ```ts
 // The SDK does not have tools for creating test accounts, so you'll have to